valencik/mastersAPSC/documents/thesis/thesis.md

 The G1 index for the secondary clustering is shown in Figure @fig:thirds-g1.
 It suggests a clustering scheme of either 4 or 6 centers.
 The Davies-Bouldin index, shown in Figure @fig:thirds-dbi suggests either 2, 5, 6.
-The clustering results for 6 centers is shown in Figure @fig:kmeans-thirds6.
+The clustering results for 6 centers are shown in Figure @fig:kmeans-thirds6.

 ![Davies-Bouldin index for secondary clustering](images/11papers-ratio-third-dbi-clusters.png){#fig:thirds-dbi}